I make videos for my YouTube channel, which has over 1000 subscribers.

 Different Types of Microphones

-If you need to record in your home office, living room, or bedroom, a dynamic microphone might be a better choice.
+A dynamic microphone might be a better choice if you need to record in your home office, living room, or bedroom.

 These mics mainly pick up sound close to the mic itself, which means you have to get very close.
 And by close, I mean a few inches.
 The upside is if your neighbor's kids are playing outside, there's a good chance the racket they're making won't end up in your recording.